 Near downtown Jaffna, locals construct a wood-shed in the remnants of war-destroyed housing.
 As new building materials are imported from the south, Jaffna is showing signs of development and new investments.

 Mine-clearance specialist in Mandaithivu, an island in the strait north of Jaffna.

 A victim of mine blasts in Jaffna, injured while visiting his sister.

 Mine clearance on Mandaithivu island, Northern Sri Lanka.

 Ms. S and her father, outside their house, a shelter for 2 families.
 This refugee camp in Batticaloa, Sri Lanka, was originally a transition point but now that the 300 odd refugees have settled for almost 2 years, they have chosen to stay in the area rather than return to their villages 80 km away.

 A toppled water tower in downtown Kilinochchi, once the Tamil Tigers administrative center.
 The Sri Lankan army and the Tigers accuse each other of destroying the tower.

 Compared to the rich gem-mining and rubber-production industries elsewhere in Sri Lanka, the decades of war have left Tamils in the north with few viable industries, such that many migrate for work, such as during rice harvest seasons.
-Even fishing, the most accessible remaining trade, is heavily monitored by the local military, allegedly for fear of stockpiling of dynamite by fishermen who engage in dynamite fishing.

 The principles of Tamil nationalism Prabhakharan espoused still hold sway for a number of supporters, as evidenced by this political party billboard near Thanjavur, Tamil Nadu.